A reminder about the rules

 Warm-up is not allowed on the course if any riders are still racing.

 Bunny hopping the barriers is prohibited.
 Riders must dismount and cross over all the barriers on foot.
 Everyone must cross over the barriers and not go around them.
 Separate barriers are provided for U11 and U13 riders.

 The circuits are marked with a combination of red/pink and green flags as well as stakes and caution tape.
 You are traveling in the correct direction if the red/pink flags are on your right.
 Riders may not ride outside of the flags or tape.

 There will be a pit for spare wheels and bikes.
-Please DO NOT place them near the finish line as it creates confusion for the timekeepers.
+Please DO NOT place them near the finish line as it creates confusion for the timekeepers due to accidental reading of the chips.
 You cannot go against the race direction on the circuit to get a spare bike or wheel.

-Please remember that these are friendly races.
-So more experienced riders should expect occasional delays and be prepared to cut younger riders and newcomers some slack.
+Please remember that these are friendly races, so more experienced riders should expect to encounter less experienced riders and ride accordingly.